DDMAL/jSymbolic2/README.md

 default features.
 - Processing Information Panel: This panel, on the middle left of the jSymbolic GUI, is a space where processing updates are posted during feature extraction.
-Summary information is also posted here at startup relating to feature breakdowns, and additional updates ar e written here relating to configuration files and symbolic music files selected to have features extracted from them.
+Summary information is also posted here at startup relating to feature breakdowns, and additional updates are written here relating to configuration files and symbolic music files selected to have features extracted from them.
 - Error Reports Panel: This panel, on the middle right of the jSymbolic GUI, is a space where any problems encountered during feature extraction processing are posted (such